Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Results

-We obtained our initial clustering by first constructing a graph of experiments using the Relaxed Minimum Spanning Tree algorithm~\cite{Vangelov2014,Beguerisse2013,Beguerisse2014}.
-Then we used the Markov Stability community detection method~\cite{Delvenne2010,Delvenne2013} to obtain the clusters.
-Markov Stability identifies robust partitions of the experiments into three, five and seven groups (see SI Appendix).
+{\it Clustering all cell lines}.
+To cluster all cell lines we solve the optimization problem~\eqref{eq:opt_Y} which requires an initial ``seed'' clustering of the experiments.
+We obtained our initial clustering by first constructing a graph of experiments from the similarity matrix $\widetilde{\mbf{S}}$ using the Relaxed Minimum Spanning Tree algorithm~\cite{Vangelov2014,Beguerisse2013,Beguerisse2014}.
+Then we used the Markov Stability community detection method~\cite{Delvenne2010,Delvenne2013} to find robust partitions of the experiments into three, five and seven groups (see SI Appendix, Fig.~3).

-From the initial partition into three clusters, we obtain three rectangular clusters (Fig.~2C).
+From the initial partition into three clusters, we obtain three rectangular clusters (Fig.~\ref{fig:three-clusters}C).
+These groups respect the broad division of the cell lines seen in Fig.~\ref{fig:three-clusters}A,B, which is a sign of the consistency between the two implementations of our method.
 Of these, we find that two groups of ligands correspond to previously reported high active expression profiles (yellow and green) and one to muted profiles (blue), respectively~\cite{Niepel2014}.
 Within the more highly active group, the HR$^{+}$ cell lines are predominantly in the yellow cluster, while the HER2$^{\rm{amp}}$ cells are in the green cluster.
 This separation of the HR$^{+}$ and HER2$^{\rm{amp}}$ clinical subtypes is entirely data driven and supports the notion that our method is indeed able to find interpretable groups.
 The cell lines that are not clustered according to their subtype reflect previous findings that neither growth factor responses nor sensitivity to drugs that target signal transduction pathways is uniform within clinical subtypes~\cite{Niepel2013,Niepel2014,Heiser:2012dx}.
 The TNBC cell lines are divided between the yellow and green clusters, providing further evidence of the heterogeneity in TNBC cell lines~\cite{Kirouac2016,Kirouac2013,Kirouac2015,Shah2012,Shastry2013,Niepel2013}.